 Each year, the orchestra performs a wide range of repertoire from the Baroque period to the present.
 The orchestra performs a season Subscription Series of five performances, as well as the annual Evening with the Orchestra event, opera performances, and other special events.
 Soloists appearing with the orchestra include members of our performance faculty and winners of the annual Student Concerto Competition.
 Kent State choral ensembles often collaborate with the orchestra in the presentation of major works for chorus and orchestra.
 The Kent State Opera joins the orchestra in presenting a major opera each year.

-Auditions for string players will happen during the first week of classes.
-Any KSU student who plays an orchestral instrument is welcome to audition.
-All string players who wish to play in the orchestra need to audition -- even if you were already a member in the previous semester.
+Auditions for string players typically happen during the first week of classes and are open to any students who play an orchestral instrument at Kent State University.
+All string players who wish to play in the orchestra need to audition -- even if you were already a member in a previous semester.

 Woodwind, Brass, and Percussion instrumentalists: A single audition is used for placement in all of our concert bands and the orchestra.